mdunhamwilkie/NotepadPlusPlus-PythonScripts/README.md

 ### How it works

-With the cursor positioned anywhere in the file, select menu item Plugins :arrow_right:  Python Script :arrow_right: Scripts :arrow_right: buildMarkdownTOC.
+With the cursor positioned anywhere in the file, select menu item <br> Plugins :arrow_right:  Python Script :arrow_right: Scripts :arrow_right: buildMarkdownTOC. <br>
 A pop-up will appear, asking you how many heading levels you want.
 The default is 2 (heading levels 2 and 3).
 Note that no table of contents lines are created for level 1 headings, as it is assumed that there is just one level 1 heading (i.e., the document title).

 ### Installation instructions